Simon-Brandt/ShellArgparser/docs/src.md

 #### 6.1.8.
 Argument count (`arg_no`)

 The argument count defines the number of values a keyword or positional argument may accept.
-Independent of this count, the argparser will aggregate any non-hyphenated value to the previous keyword argument, or, if none is yet given, set it to the positional arguments.
+Independent of this count, the Argparser will aggregate any non-hyphenated value to the previous keyword argument, or, if none is yet given, set it to the positional arguments.
 The argument count may be given as natural number (*i.e.*, as unsigned integer), including `0` as sign for flags, or as plus sign (`+`).
 The latter means to accept as many values as given, at least one.

 The Python [`argparse`](https://docs.python.org/3/library/argparse.html "python.org &rightarrow; Python documentation &rightarrow; argparse module") module further defines `*` to accept any argument count, and `?` to accept exactly zero or one argument.
-Both features aren't yet supported by the argparser, but the characters are reserved for future usage as such, invalidating them as values for [`ARGPARSER_ARG_DELIMITER_1`](#6511-argparser_arg_delimiter_1) and [`ARGPARSER_ARG_DELIMITER_2`](#6512-argparser_arg_delimiter_2).
+Both features aren't yet supported by the Argparser, but the characters are reserved for future usage as such, invalidating them as values for [`ARGPARSER_ARG_DELIMITER_1`](#6511-argparser_arg_delimiter_1) and [`ARGPARSER_ARG_DELIMITER_2`](#6512-argparser_arg_delimiter_2).

 #### 6.1.9.
 Argument group (`arg_group`)